The Herald (Glasgow): George Outram

 From 1836 to 1964, The Glasgow Herald was owned by George Outram & Co. becoming one of the first daily newspapers in Scotland in 1858.
 The company took its name from the paper's editor of 19 years, George Outram, an Edinburgh advocate best known in Glasgow for composing light verse.
 Outram was an early Scottish nationalist, a member of the National Association for the Vindication of Scottish Rights.
 The Glasgow Herald, under Outram, argued that the promised privileges of the Treaty of Union had failed to materialise and demanded that, for example, that the heir to the British throne be called "Prince Royal of Scotland".
 "Any man calling himself a Scotsman should enrol in the National Association," said The Herald.

 Later years

 In 1895, the publication moved to a building in Mitchell Street designed by Charles Rennie Mackintosh, which now houses the architecture centre, The Lighthouse.
-In 1980, the publication moved to offices in Albion Street in Glasgow into the former Scottish Daily Express building.
+In 1988, the publication moved to offices in Albion Street in Glasgow into the former Scottish Daily Express building.
 It is now based in a purpose-built building in Renfield Street, Glasgow.

 One of the most traumatic episodes in the history of The Glasgow Herald was the battle for control and ownership of the paper in 1964.
-Two millionaires, Hugh Fraser, 1st Baron Fraser of Allander and Roy Thomson, 1st Baron Thomson of Fleet, whose newspaper empire included The Glasgow Herald's archrival, The Scotsman, fought for control of the title for 52 days.
-Hugh Fraser, 1st Baron Fraser of Allander was to win.
-The paper's then editor James Holburn was a "disapproving onlooker".
+Two multi-millionaires, The 1st Baron Fraser of Allander and The 1st Baron Thomson of Fleet, whose newspaper empire included The Glasgow Herald's archrival, The Scotsman, fought for control of the title for 52 days.
+Lord Fraser of Allander won.
+The paper's then editor, James Holburn, was a "disapproving onlooker".
 The Labour Party condemned the battle as "big business at its worst".